psmedley/qt6-webengine-os2/src/3rdparty/chromium/docs/asan.md

     --tool=asan --release
 ```

-To run stuff without Chromium testing script (ex.
-ContentShell.apk, or any third
+If the above step fails or to run stuff without Chromium testing script (ex.
-party apk or binary), device setup is needed:
+ContentShell.apk, or any third party apk or binary), device setup is needed:
 ```shell
 tools/android/asan/third_party/asan_device_setup.sh \
     --lib third_party/llvm-build/Release+Asserts/lib/clang/*/lib/linux/libclang_rt.asan-arm-android.so
 # wait a few seconds for the device to reload
 ```
+**Note:** You need to replace `-arm-` part in `libclang_rt.asan-arm-android.so`
+in the command above with the corresponding architecture of the android device
+(e.g `-i686-` if you are running an `x86` emulator image).

 It only needs to be run once per device.
 It is safe to run it multiple times.
 Examine the output to ensure that setup was successful (you may need to run